 The Ottawa Hospital Department of Emergency Medicine is a regional trauma centre with over 140,000 emergency visits/year.
 The high acuity and diverse patient population has benefited from the Emergency Medicine Ultrasonography (EMUS) program since 1998.

-As the National Capital of Canada with a population of close to 1 million people, Ottawa is a beautiful city with countless festivals, concerts, and cultural attractions to offer.
-Highlights include a visit to Canada’s Parliament, the Byward Market, the annual Tulip Festival, Winterlude festival, as well as a number of other musical and food festivals each year at the rapidly developing Landsdowne Park.
+As the National Capital of Canada with a population of 1 million people, Ottawa is a beautiful city with countless festivals, concerts, and cultural attractions to offer.
+Highlights include a visit to Canada’s Parliament, the Byward Market, the annual Tulip Festival, Winterlude festival, the UNESCO World Heritage site of the Rideau Canal, Lansdowne Park, as well as many musical and food festivals each year.

 Ottawa is also host to many incredible and family friendly museums and galleries including the National War Museum, the National Art Gallery, The Canadian Museum of History, The Canadian Museum of Nature, and more.

 Besides the many museums and cultural attractions, Ottawa is an outdoor lover's paradise.
-The city has extensive bike paths, jogging trails, the longest skating rink in the world (the Rideau Canal), world class rapids for kayaking, nearby downhill skiing as well as hundreds of kilometers of cross-country trails.
+Gatineau Park is just a short 15 minute drive from the downtown core and allows an immediate getaway for hiking, skiing, biking, swimming, camping, and more.
+The city has extensive green space filled with bike paths, jogging trails, the longest skating rink in the world (the Rideau Canal), and there are world class rapids for kayaking and hundreds of kilometers of cross-country trails nearby.

 Access to world-class researchers and methodologists

 Option to combine the AFC in Acute Care POCUS with a Masters in Clinical Epidemiology for a two year program for those particularly interested in a career in POCUS Research.
 Any applicants interested in pursuing this unique program are advised to contact us as early as 12-15 months in advance to discuss availability